christian-chavez/christian-chavez.github.io/_posts/2025-03-04-thesis-writing.md

 ## Git & GitHub

 Version control is essential for managing projects, and Git makes it seamless.
 I use GitHub to back up my work.
-For my \\(\\LaTeX\\)  documents, Git allows me to keep a clean history of edits, revert to previous versions, and sync across devices.
+For my \\(\mathrm{\LaTeX}\\)  documents, Git allows me to keep a clean history of edits, revert to previous versions, and sync across devices.
 (If something happens to my computer, I still have my thesis project in the cloud).
 When I make a change to a `.tex` file and want to save   a version at this time, I run this:

 ```bash
 git add -A